opensourcecorp/opensourcecorp.github.io/_posts/2022-05-15-progress-report.markdown

   probably learn a lot from some parts of that tool.

 * Each infra component has historically been referred to as "apps" throughout the source code.
-To better represent what these components actualy do, they will now be referred to as "subsystems". `osc-infra` docs and most of its code should currently reflect that, but I will likely need to update more code as well.
+To better represent what these components actually do, they will now be referred to as "subsystems". `osc-infra` docs and most of its code should currently reflect that, but I will likely need to update more code as well.
 So, if you see any straggling references to an infra component referred